Colour Temperature Explained - Definition, Guides & Examples

-First up, let's review the colour temperature scale.
-For lighting, colour temperature ranges from 2000K candlelight through to 6500K cool white.
-In between, there are a wide range of colour codes and an even wider range of words used to describe them.
+For most LED lights, colour temperature ranges from 2000K candlelight to 6500K cool white.
+In between, there are a wide range of colour codes and an even more comprehensive range of words used to describe them.

 Note: the technical term is Correlated Colour Temperature (CCT).
 For this reason, you will often see it labelled as CCT in lighting specifications.